pingcap/docs/tidb-cloud/managed-service-provider.md

 ## Manage daily tasks for MSP customers

-As a TiDB Cloud Managed Service Provider partner or an AWS CPPO (Channel Partner Private Offer) Partner, you have two methods to manage your daily management tasks:
+As a PingCAP MSP partner or an AWS CPPO (Channel Partner Private Offer) Partner, you have two methods to manage your daily management tasks:

 - [TiDB Cloud Partner console](https://partner-console.tidbcloud.com)
 - Open API